A standard of excellence.

 In addition to the standard accreditation that we have held with both organizations for the last 15 years, this time we are seeking to join Wheaton Academy (IL) and Christian Academy of Louisville (KY) as the only schools in the 12-state Mid-America Region to be granted Exemplary Accreditation status.
-This level of accreditation is designed to be an aspirational standard for only the most effective schools in the academic and spiritual development of its student.
+This level of accreditation is designed to be an aspirational standard for only the most effective schools in the academic and spiritual development of their student.

 Following is an overview of the ACSI accreditation standards.
 For more in-depth information:

 Read the full ACSI Accreditation Standards and Indicators.